For reprint permissions please email us the name of the requested post/article along with the publication name.

 Early Monday morning at the Davis home, Capt.
 Rispalje explains that the FBI cannot be called in on the case until proof exists the abductor took Donna Sue across a state line or contacted the Davises asking for money or other consideration in exchange for Donna Sue’s return.

 More detectives descend upon the neighborhood, talking with residents about the previous day’s and evening’s activities.
-They perform a house to house check.
+They conduct a house to house check.

 Three FBI officers from the Omaha Field Office arrive at the Davis home, stating they are there to familiarize themselves with the neighborhood.
 They unofficially associate themselves with the case in what they call a “consultatory capacity.”